tsgates/arch-wiki-markdown/wiki/Enhancing_Arch_Linux_Stability.md

 resolved.
 Consult the Arch wiki and/or webforums for advice, and file a bug report if necessary.

-Regularly backup a list of installed packages
+Regularly back up a list of installed packages

 At regular intervals, create a list of installed packages and store a copy on one or more offline media, such as a USB stick, external hard drive, or CD-R. Use the following command to create a pkglist:

-    pacman -Qqe | grep -vx "$(pacman -Qqm)" > /path/to/chosen/directory/pkg.list
+    pacman -Qqne > /path/to/chosen/directory/pkg.list

 In the event of a catastrophic system failure requiring a complete re-installation, these packages can be quickly reinstalled using the
 command:

-    xargs -a /path/to/chosen/directory/pkg.list pacman -S --needed
+    pacman -S --needed $(< /path/to/chosen/directory/pkg.list )

-Regularly backup the pacman database
+Regularly back up the pacman database

-The following command can be used to backup the local pacman database, and can be run as a cronjob:
+The following command can be used to back up the local pacman database, and can be run as a cronjob:

     tar -cjf /path/to/chosen/directory/pacman-database.tar.bz2 /var/lib/pacman/local